 Every March 8th the International Women’s Day celebrates women and their achievements, reminding everyone to call for gender parity.
 Healthcare is one of the major issues impacting women worldwide.
 It is paramount to account for sex differences in healthcare since men and women’s biology and physiology are not equivalent, resulting in distinct risk, presentation, diagnosis, treatment and outcome of diseases.

 Cardiovascular disease is the top cause of death around the globe for both men and women but women deaths exceed men’s.
-In the European Union, 34% of men compared to 40% of women die from heart disease.
+In the European Union, 34% of men and 40% of women die from heart disease.
 Still, women are often underdiagnosed and undertreated compared to men.

 Women at risk